electron-userland/spectron/README.md

 #### rendererProcess

 The `rendererProcess` property is an alias for `global.process`.

 It provides you access to the renderer process's [process](https://nodejs.org/api/process.html) global.

-So if you wanted to get the environment variables for the renderer process you would do:
+So if you wanted to get the environment variables for the renderer process in your tests you would do:

 ```js
 app.rendererProcess.env().then(function (env) {